celian-hamon/celian-hamon/README.md

 [//]: <> ()

 - 👀 I’m interested in back and front end
-- 🌱 I’m currently learning node js and java
+- 🌱 I’m actively learning golang and java
 - 🚸 Working for for Engie IT

 <br />